 Called the “island of flavors,” Sifnos is a culinary destination unlike any other.
-A typical Cycladic island, Sifnos is draped with traditional architecture, tranquil coastlines, local taverns and verdant, rolling hills.
+A typical Cycladic island, Sifnos is draped with traditional architecture, tranquil coastlines, local taverns, and verdant, rolling hills.

 Dotted with diverse and picturesque villages, like Kastro, and more than 200 beautiful churches – including the Monastery of Chrissopighi and the Church of the Seven Martyrs – Sifnos has a relaxing, and yet familiar, vibe.

-The birthplace of award-winning Mediterranean chefs, Sifnos has become known for its local fare and traditional and modern taverns, bars and pastry shops.
+The birthplace of award-winning Mediterranean chefs, Sifnos has become known for its local fare and traditional and modern taverns, bars, and pastry shops.
 The ideal combination of all of Greece’s best qualities, from its beautiful landscape to its welcoming vibe, Sifnos is the perfect destination for every type of yacht charter in Greece.

 Sail your private charter yacht to Sifnos today for a weekend in Greece you’ll never forget.

-Things to Do and See on Sifnos
+Sifnos Yacht Charters – Things to Do & See

 Apollonia: Built in the shape of an amphitheater, and encompassing three hills in the center of the island, Apollonia is the capital of Sifnos.
 It is home to narrow streets lined with picturesque whitewashed houses.
 With all of the makings of a traditional Greek settlement, Apollonia also offers yacht charter guests e a range of cozy restaurants, classic tavernas, and a lively nightlife.